-It was in the 20th century that words like holocaust, genocide, abortion, terrorism, and mass suicide became well-known.
+The 20th century made common words like holocaust, genocide, abortion, terrorism, and mass suicide.

 In the later portion of the 20th century, America witnessed a dramatic increase in violence.
 From 1960 to1993, violent crime increased by 560 percent.
 In 1987, the Department of Justice estimated that eight out of ten people will be victims of violent crimes at least once in their lives.
 Even more alarming violent crimes committed by children ages 10 to 17 increased 400 percent.